njikim/njikim.github.io/_posts/2019-03-24-Functions-in-python.md

 <pre class="output">
  5 </pre>
 <br>
-Now, we are going to make this function by using lambda property.
+Now, we are going to use lambda function to carry out the same result.
 ```python
 result1 = (lambda x,y : x + y)(2,3)
 print(result1)